elixir-europe/rdmkit/pages/your_problem/data_transfer.md

 #### Step 3: Check the transfer

-Since during the transfer some data might be corrupted it is important to check if the files you transfered have conserved their integrity.
+During the transfer some data might become corrupted, thus it is important to check if the files you transfered have conserved their integrity.
 This can be done with hash algorithms.
 A checkshum file is calculated for each file before transfer and compared to a checksum calculated on the transferred files.
 If the checksums are the same, the files are not corrupted.

 * md5
 * SHA